The United Nations World Tourism Organisation (UNWTO) recognises that ‘Tourism transformation must start today’: ‘it is a Global Responsibility’.

-We recognise the United Nation’s 17 Sustainable Development Goals that will help us all achieve a better and more sustainable future:
+We recognise the United Nation’s 17 Sustainable Development Goals that will help us all achieve a better and more sustainable future and have made the following commitments to the Economy, Environments and Communities of the countries we visit.

 - No Poverty